Nurse-Family Partnership Impact Evaluation in South Carolina (NFP)

 Time Frame

-Composite of at least one of: small for gestational (SGA), or low birth weight (LBW) less than 2500 grams, preterm birth (PTB) less than 37 weeks' gestation (obstetric estimate), or perinatal mortality (fetal death at or after 20 weeks of gestation or mortality in the first 7 days of life)
+Composite of at least one of: small for gestational (SGA), or low birth weight (LBW) less than 2500 grams, preterm birth (PTB) less than 37 weeks' gestation (obstetric estimate), or perinatal mortality (fetal death at or after 20 weeks of gestation or mortality in the first 7 days of life).

-Time Frame: 21 months postpartum; vital records
+Time Frame: within 21 months after index birth; vital records

 Having a subsequent birth within the first 21 months of the index birth

-21 months postpartum; vital records
+within 21 months after index birth; vital records

 Secondary Outcome Measures